Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 yay -Syu

-yay -S tuxedo-keyboard-ite-dkms tuxedo-keyboard-dkms tuxedo-control-center-bin
+yay -S tuxedo-control-center-bin tuxedo-drivers-dkms linux-headers

-For the kernel modules to load, you must now restart the computer.
-After that, check with lsmod | grep tuxedo if the system could load the kernel modules tuxedo_io and tuxedo_keyboard successfully.
-If this is the case, open the TUXEDO Control Center from the application menu.
+To load the kernel modules, you must now restart the computer.
+You can then use lsmod | grep tuxedo to check whether the system was able to load the kernel modules tuxedo_io and tuxedo_keyboard successfully.
+If this is the case, call up the TUXEDO Control Center from the application menu.
 The program can then be used to control the hardware profiles as usual.
-As under TUXEDO OS, the computer should now only turn on the fan when necessary and the maximum computer performance should be available.
-In order for the TCC to appear in the tray bar under Gnome, as shown in the figure, you must install the AppIndicator and KStatusNotifierItem Support extension.
+As with TUXEDO OS, the computer should only spin up the fan when required and the maximum computer performance should be available.
+In order for the TCC to appear in the tray bar under Gnome, as shown in the illustration, you must install the extension AppIndicator and KStatusNotifierItem Support.

 lsmod | grep tuxedo

-tuxedo_keyboard 61440 2 clevo_acpi,tuxedo_io
+(out)tuxedo_keyboard 110592 2 clevo_acpi,tuxedo_io

-sparse_keymap 16384 2 intel_hid,tuxedo_keyboard
+(out)sparse_keymap 12288 2 intel_hid,tuxedo_keyboard

 Manjaro on a TUXEDO notebook